-The Office of Victim Services invites you to join us in the violence prevention movement.
-We accept:
+The Office of Victim Services invites you to join us in offering survivor support services to Ball State students!

-In addition, we have a Peer Victim Advocate Team (PVAT) who is trained to provide advocacy and support to victims of crime.
-The students filling these positions are responsible for providing training and educational programs relating to issues involving dating/domestic violence, Internet safety, rape/sexual assault, stalking, date rape drugs, healthy relationships and related topics.
+We have a Peer Victim Advocate Team (PVAT) who is trained to provide advocacy and support to survivors of violent crimes.
+The students filling these positions are responsible for providing training and educational programs relating to issues involving dating/domestic violence, rape/sexual assault, stalking, healthy relationships and related topics.
 This opportunity is open to undergraduate and graduate students.

 Trainers/Instructors: Allison Wynbissinger, Victim Advocate